-By timothy from Slashdot's who-pays-whom-for-what department
+By samzenpus from Slashdot's what-do-the-number-say? department

-By timothy from Slashdot's hot-iron-keeps-melting-the-motherboard department
+By timothy from Slashdot's withdrawing-the-earlier-dept-line department